Fudgy Skillet Brownies

 Served in wedges, they can be jazzed up with a scoop of ice cream and a drizzle of fudge or caramel sauce.
 Swoon-worthy.

 - I used a 10-inch Le Creuset Skillet and this recipe filled the pan to the brim.
-If your skillet is smaller, I’d suggest making 2/3 of this recipe or you will definitely have a mess in your oven.
+If your skillet is smaller, I’d suggest making ⅔ of this recipe or you may have a mess in your oven.

 - With brownies, it’s hard to tell when they are done.
 The toothpick test that you use for cakes is not accurate.
 I know when my kitchen fills with an intense brownie aroma, the time is near.
 They’ll pull away from the edge of the pan very slightly and should have risen to the top of the skillet.